Bastian/Bastian/README.md

 ### 📋 My Projects

 * [**Javacord**](https://github.com/Javacord/Javacord), a popular Java library for creating Discord bots.
-* [**bStats**](https://bstats.org/), the de facto standard for collecting statistics of Minecraft server plugins.
+* [**bStats**](https://github.com/Bastian/bStats), the de facto standard for collecting statistics of Minecraft server plugins.
 Used by more than 5,000 plugins on over 200,000 servers worldwide.
 Handles over 2 billion requests per month.
-* [**Recipes**](https://github.com/Bastian/recipes), a simple website that renders recipes that are written in markdown.

 ### 📖 Publications